SixArmDonkey/aerodrome-for-jet/README.md

 }
 ```

 ### 13: Retrieving sales/performance data about a single sku

+Analyze how your individual product price (item and shipping price) compares to
+the lowest individual product prices from the marketplace.
+These prices are only
+provided for SKUs that have the status “Available for Sale”.
+If a best price
+does not change, then the last_update time also will not change.
+If your
+inventory is zero, then these prices will not continue to be updated and will
+be stale.
+Note: It may take up to 24 hours to reflect any price updates from
+you and the marketplace.

+Product pricing is one factor that Jet uses to determine which retailer wins a
+basket order.
+Jet determines what orders retailers will win based on the the
+product prices of all products in the order, base commission on those items as
+well as commission adjustments set via the Rules Engine.
+Commission adjustments
+set via the Rules Engine can be very effective in optimizing your win rate and
+profitability at the order level without having to have the absolute lowest
+item and shipping prices.

 You can retrieve stats about each sku individually using this command